Tips & Tricks - Groovy web error handler

 g_exception.getCauseOfType(String)

 In this error object, a search for the first occurrence of the current exception is performed.
-If the search is successful, the cause is returned, otherwise zero.
+If the search is successful, then the cause will be returned, otherwise null.
 The error type to be searched for can be transferred as a class object or a string with a fully qualified class name.
 Example:

 g_exception.getCauseOfType("java.io.FileNotFoundException")